kailas711/ZoneGuard/README.md

 $ python manage.py runserver
 ```

-3. Open a browser and go to http://localhost:8000/
+3. Open a browser and go to `http://localhost:8000/` ( can be different for you )

 ![image](https://github.com/kailas711/Django-Unchained-Vision/assets/89206677/2087145b-ffe0-43fa-9229-c94ab816f5b3)